General Storage Information

 - When moving out of storage, 10 days written notice is preferred.
 Take everything and don’t leave any trash.
 Leave the unit in broom-clean condition.
 Remove your lock.

-- If storing bedding, clothing or furniture covered in fabric or property that may be affected by changes in temperature, it may be wiser to rent climate-controlled space to provide a better storage environment for your personal possessions.
-Be certain that everything stored is dry, as any moisture may cause mildew.
+- If storing bedding, clothing or furniture covered in fabric or property be certain that everything stored is dry, as any moisture may cause mildew.
 If you move during rain, dry off your goods before placing them into storage.
 Do not store anything that is wet; moisture is bad for virtually all property or goods.